English First-Year Writing

 We love to publish excellent First-Year Writing @ Clayton State students' essays in our textbook!
 If you'd like to have one of your essays considered for publication, please complete the Permission to Publish Form and return it, along with a copy of your paper in Microsoft Word, as an attachment to firstname.lastname@example.org by April 1 of each year for consideration for publication in the upcoming year's book.

-If you are an English major looking for an internship related to publishing and editing, contact Dr. Parrott about working with her on the textbook each spring semester.
+If you are an English major looking for an internship related to publishing and editing, contact Dr. Sansbury about working with him on the textbook each spring semester.
 If you are seeking to publish your writing outside of Clayton State, consult Sites for Publishing Undergraduate Writing.

-All students must complete an ePortfolio in English 1101 and 1102.
+All students must complete an ePortfolio in English 1101 and 1102, which is is 25% of the course average.
 Your instructor will guide you through the course and provide you with multiple opportunities to produce products that illustrate your reading and writing abilities.

 The ePortfolio should demonstrate your best work.
 Your Best Reading Artifact and Best Writing Artifact chosen from work that you developed in class should be revised, edited, polished, and saved, per your instructor's directions.